drjjw/docutrain/DOCUTRAIN-MARKETING-COMPREHENSIVE.md

 Every answer includes:
 - ✅ Source citations with page numbers
-- ✅ Indication of which documents were consulted
-- ✅ Flags for conflicting information
 - ✅ Clear boundaries ("I don't have that information" when appropriate)
 - ✅ Verifiable quiz answers